The Best Audition Songs for Head Over Heels – by Character

 Ensemble (Mezzos/Sopranos)

-“Love is a Battlefield” – Pat Benatar [1980s/non-theatre]
+“Love Is a Battlefield” – Pat Benatar [1980s/non-theatre]

 “Smash the Mirror” – The Who’s Tommy